MCCreationsOS/Java-Leaderboards/README.md

  Easily implement leaderboards into your Minecraft Java Edition project!

 ## Setup
+If you don't like to read, you can watch a video tutorial [here](https://www.youtube.com/watch?v=J-jFLN4VRaI)
 ### Setting Up Your Creation
 ```mcfunction
 # Add the following command to the commands you run when your creation starts